-Cheap web hosting is designed to look good until it breaks – a lot like a pinata full of cole slaw.
+Cheap web hosting is like a pinata full of coleslaw – designed to look good until it breaks.

 You may have seen the ads on TV or in a sidebar of a blog: “Web Hosting for only $3.99* Per Month!” or “Unlimited Websites for One* Low price of 1¢*.”
 If you haven’t seen those ads, once you do a Google search for “Who is the best web host, Hostgator or Godaddy?” you’ll start seeing those ads everywhere.Cheap web hosts are not only hoping you are not successful, they are counting on it!
 Click To Tweet